ni/nimble/CONTRIBUTING.md

 If a beachball publish command fails on the pipeline so packages are partially published, perform the following steps to get the repo in a good state:

 1. Create a branch from main which should still have change files from the failed publish and, if applicable, fix the underlying issue in the branch.
-2. In the repo root run `npm run beachball-sync`.
+2. In the repo root run `npm run sync`.
 Beachball will:
     - Find the latest packages that were published successfully to npm.
     - Update the `package.json` for each of those packages to align with the latest published version.
 It also handles cross-dependencies, i.e. angular shows the latest version of components as its dependency.
     - Note: It does not handle packages that are not published to npm at all.
 For example, you need to manually check nuget.org for `NimbleBlazor`'s published version and update the `package.json`.
-3. Commit the changes from `npm run beachball-sync` and run `npm run change` for those changes.
+3. Commit the changes from `npm run sync` and run `npm run change` for those changes.
 4. Submit a PR for the branch and merge.

 ### Dependency Review